 In addition to formal conferences for goal-setting and performance review and in-class formal observations, informal observations of teachers by evaluators will occur periodically.
 Observations are for the purpose of helping teachers to gain insights about their professional practice and its impact on student learning.
 Formal and informal observation of teachers is considered a normal part of the evaluator's job responsibilities.
 More importantly, observation is essential for establishing a culture of continuous learning for educators and for understanding the nature, scope and quality of student learning in a school as a whole.
-In addition to in-class observations, non-classroom reviews of practice will be conducted.
+In addition to in-class observations, nonclassroom reviews of practice will be conducted.
 Examples of non-classroom observations or reviews of practice include but are not limited to: observations of data team meetings, observations of coaching/mentoring other teachers, review of lesson plans or other teaching artifacts.
-The Professional Learning and Evaluation Program also establishes opportunities for teachers to participate in informal, non-evaluative observations of teacher practice for the following purposes: to enhance awareness of teaching and learning projects and action research to improve student learning; and to enhance collaboration among teachers and administrators in advancing the vision and mission of their schools.
+The Professional Learning and Evaluation Program also establishes opportunities for teachers to participate in informal, non-evaluative observations of teacher practice for the following purposes: to enhance awareness of teaching and learning practices in our schools; to create opportunities for problembased professional learning projects and action research to improve student learning; and to enhance collaboration among teachers and administrators in advancing the vision and mission of their school.

-- In the 2015-16 school year, 33% of all teachers, who received a summative performance evaluation of proficient or exemplary, will receive at least one in-class formal observation.
-The one formal evaluation will include a pre-conference and a post-conference with timely written and verbal feedback.
-Also, one informal, unannounced in-class observation and at least one non-classroom review of practice will be conducted for this group of teachers.. - Teachers who receive a summative performance evaluation designation of below standard or developing for the previous year will receive a number of observations appropriate to their individual development plan, but no fewer than three in-class formal observations.
-Each of the formal observations will include a pre-conference and a post-conference with timely written and verbal feedback. - In subsequent years of the plan implementation, teachers who receive a summative performance evaluation designation of proficient or exemplary for the previous year will receive three informal observations and one review of practice.
-Feedback will be provided. - In the 2015-2016 school year all non-tenured teachers will receive at least three formal in-class observations.
-Each observation will include a pre-conference and a post conference with timely written and verbal feedback.
-An informal observation and one non-classroom review of practice will be conducted for all non-tenured teachers.
+- In year one of the Plan implementation, all teachers will receive at three in-class formal observations.
+Each of the three observations will include a pre-conference and a post-conference with timely written and verbal feedback.
+One informal unannounced in-class observation and at least one non-classroom review of practice will be conducted for all teachers. - In subsequent years of the Plan implementation, teachers who receive a summative performance evaluation designation of below standard or developing for the previous year will receive a number of observations appropriate to their individual development plan, but no fewer than three in-class formal observations.
+Each of the three observations will include a pre-conference and a post-conference with timely written and verbal feedback. - Year 1 and Year 2 new teachers will receive 3 formal observations with pre and post conferences, one unannounced informal evaluation, and 1 review of practice.
+If the first 2 formal observations are rated exemplary or proficient, the third observation does not require a pre or post meeting. - In subsequent years of the Plan implementation, teachers who receive a summative performance evaluation designation of proficient or exemplary for the previous year will receive a combination of at least three in-class formal observations/reviews of practice, one of which must be a formal in-class observation. have the option to choose 1 formal observation with 1 unannounced informal observation and a review of practice OR 3 unannounced informal observations along with a review of practice.
+The exact combination shall be mutually agreed upon by the teacher and evaluator at the beginning of the evaluation process.